Hamad bin Mohammed Al Sharqi: Early life

-In 1974, Sheikh Hamad succeeded his father to the throne of Fujairah after his father's passing.
+In 1974, Sheikh Hamad succeeded his father to the throne of Fujairah after his father's death.
 Sheikh Hamad is fluent in both English and Arabic, due to his education in a British school.
 He frequently acts as representative of the UAE in international seminars and conferences due to his language skills and good standing with the ruling families of Abu Dhabi, Dubai, and Ajman.
 Sheikh Hamad has represented the president of the United Arab Emirates the most in international seminars and conferences.

 The Sharqi family have good relations with the Al Nahyan family, which rules Abu Dhabi, a relationship affirmed through marriage alliances.
 They also have similar relations with the Dubai ruling family.
 These are very old relations, rooted in history and forged over hundreds of years, dating back to the time when they were all part of the Al Hinawi tribal alliance, ranged against the Al Ghuwafir alliance.
 The family's relationship with Ajman is evident in the fact that the Sheikh's mother was a sister of the ruler of Ajman.
 Sheikh Hamad was bereaved by the death of his mother in 2014.

-Children

 Sheikh Hamad is married to Sheikha Fatima bint Thani Al Maktoum, a member of the Al-Makhtoum family, which rules Dubai.
 They have the following children: